 How to Remove Protect My Search Daily from Windows.

-Step 3: Clean any registries, created by Protect My Search Daily on your computer.
+Step 4: Clean Any registries, Created by Protect My Search Daily on Your PC.

 The usually targeted registries of Windows machines are the following: